 When asked by someone without an estate plan when they should plan their estate, we tend to give a variation of the answer, “Right away.”
 But updating your estate plan is a little more complex.
-There are major life events that are critical times to review your estate plan and make any necessary adjustments.
-Here are five times when estate plan revision really matters.
+There are major life events that are critical times to update your estate plan and make any necessary adjustments.

 Your children turning 18 also matters.
 As adults, they can directly inherit assets, and your plan should evolve accordingly.